immunant/c2rust/c2rust-transpile/README.md

   translated.
 - `--reduce-type-annotations` - Do not emit explicit type annotations when unnecessary.
-- `--translate-asm` - Translate C inline assembly into corresponding Rust inline assembly.
-The translated assembly is unlikely to work as-is due to differences between GCC and LLVM (used in Rust) inline assembly styles, but it can provide a starting point for manual translation.
 - `-f <regex>`, `--filter <regex>` - Only translate files based on the regular expression used.